mikegagnon/type_class_tech_talk/README.md

 without needing to affect the type hierarchy of those types.
 This feature has numerous practical benefits.

-Perhaps most importantly you add functionality to a type without needing to modify the class definition for that type.
+Perhaps most importantly you can add functionality to a type without needing to modify the class definition, nor the type hierarchy, for that type.

 Let's use `Ordering` versus `Ordered` as a concrete example.
-Say you are using a third party class `Employee` to represent employees:
+Say you are using a third-party class `Employee` to represent employees:

 ```scala